Pickleball FAQ

 Open Play pickleball is reserved for Life Time members only at this time.
 The reservation is created through the Life Time Digital app and requires an active Access Membership to reserve.

 Members are able to bring a guest along for pickleball court reservations.
-Additional court fees apply.
+A guest pass or one-day membership is required, and additional court fees apply.

 Carry: A normal pickleball shot bounces off the paddle.
 A carry is when the ball slides along the paddle when swinging the paddle forward, giving the visual appearance of you throwing the ball off your paddle.